-<TX1>PBL and other design approaches are aligned with UDL in many ways.
+PBL and other design approaches are aligned with UDL in many ways.
 For example, they all benefit from a collaborative community and a real or imagined audience for public products as a way to increase learner motivation.
-They also advocate structures for students to chart their progress and support feedback.
+They also advocate for structures for students to chart their progress and support feedback.
 One of the central tenets of these approaches, the importance of learner choice in projects, is also one of the most challenging for teachers to enact.
-One critique of project-based learning, especially where it involves student experimentation and student discovery, is that it can be chaotic and that it is therefore challenging to communicate high-level concepts.
-PBL also requires skills, support and planning that are very different from traditional teaching and therefore may be difficult for teaching staff to implement.
+One critique of PBL, especially where it involves student experimentation and student discovery, is that it can be chaotic and that it is therefore challenging to communicate high-level concepts.
+PBL also requires skills, support and planning that are very different from traditional teaching and may therefore be difficult for teaching staff to implement.
 For example, practitioners must build their ability to switch between facilitating students operating freely to then guiding them in the process of revision and critique.
-Having resources and clear stages to your project plan to help this process is vital.
+Having resources and clear stages in your project plan to help this process is vital.
 This section outlines the typical stages of PBL and how to adapt them to a computing context.

-<TX2>Start with a driving question or mission: The project goal for computing projects is often to create a digital product in response to a need or design brief for a specific audience.
-Add in detail and link to real world problems at this stage to maximise learner engagement.
-Decide the limits for students projects and outline these clearly from the start to avoid having to dampen down their enthusiasm.
-For example, if creating a 2D game instead of a 3D one is better suited to the technical ability of students then be clear about that limit from the start of the project.
+Start with a driving question or mission: The project goal for computing projects is often to create a digital product in response to a need or design brief for a specific audience.
+Add detail and link to real-world problems at this stage to maximise learner engagement.
+Decide the limits for students projects and outline these clearly from the start to avoid having to dampen their enthusiasm.
+For example, if creating a 2D game instead of a 3D one is better suited to the technical abilities of students, then be clear about that limit from the start of the project.

-<TX2>Designing a plan and resources for the project: Decide what part of the curriculum the project work will develop.
+Designing a plan and resources for the project: Decide what part of the curriculum the project work will develop.
 Use your knowledge of the curriculum to put resources in place to support the learners as they undertake the project.
 Not everything needs to be explicitly taught if you can signpost your learners to those resources.
 Having an online or paper-based resource bank for students to access and navigate can be extremely useful.